kolbytn/mindcraft/services/viaproxy/README.md

 This easily works with "offline" servers.

-Connecting to "online" servers involves more configuration: see `auth-method` in `viaproxy.yml` (TODO describe)
+Connecting to "online" servers with viaproxy involves more configuration: see `auth-method` in `services/viaproxy/viaproxy.yml` (TODO describe)